Kong/docs.konghq.com/app/_hub/kong-inc/opentelemetry/_index.md

 ## Troubleshooting

-The OpenTelemetry spans are printed to the console when the log level is set to `debug` in the OpenTelemetry Collector configuration file.
+The OpenTelemetry spans are printed to the console when the log level is set to `debug` in the Kong configuration file.

 An example of debug logs output: